2dotstwice/d8-composer-skeleton/README.md

 If this is the first time you run `composer install` in the cloned repository, a new `composer.lock` file will be generated.
 Now would be a good time to commit it to your own repository.

 Note that both Drupal core, and any other dependencies that were installed, are not tracked by git.
-Instead, you should always run `composer install` whenever you clone your repository.
+Instead, you should always run `composer install` whenever you make a new clone of your project's repository.

-In case you run `composer install` when you already have a `composer.lock` file, you have to scaffold some Drupal files manually by running the following command afterwards:
+In case you run `composer install` when you already have a `composer.lock` file, you have to scaffold some Drupal files manually by running the following command after running `composer install`:

     composer drupal-scaffold

+Or, you can turn it into a one-liner like this:

+    composer install && composer drupal-scaffold

 # Configuring the vhost